skip to main content

 Are Spectrum’s modems really free?

-Why does Spectrum charge a WiFi fee?
+Why does Spectrum charge an Advanced WiFi fee?

 Why do Spectrum’s plans say “up to” in terms of speed?